Safe Exploration for Efficient Policy Evaluation and Comparison: Experiments

 \textbf{Results.} Results aggregated over $2000$ runs are reported in Figure \ref{fig:simu}.
 Overall, we observe that \name{SEPEC} consistently yields negligible loss from violating the safety constraint, and achieves lower RMSE and higher power compared with the other two safe policies (Mixture and SafeOD).
 The comparison with these two algorithms highlights the importance of carefully designing the exploration policy and utilizing task-specific structures.
-On the other hand, the A/B test and uniform exploration, although might have slightly higher efficiency when the risk tolerance is very low, can be fairly risky.
-Besides, compared with these two algorithms, the variant of \name{SEPEC} without safety constraints consistently shows better efficiency, which further supports the usefulness of a carefully designed exploration policy.
-As expected, when the safety constraint becomes less tight, the efficiency of \name{SEPEC} further increases.
-In particular, the cost of satisfying the safety constraint is low in linear bandits, which is the benefit from the generalization function.
+On the other hand, the A/B test and uniform exploration have slightly higher efficiency when the risk tolerance is very low, but are fairly risky.
+Moreover, compared with these two algorithms, the variant of \name{SEPEC} without safety constraints consistently shows better efficiency, which further supports the usefulness of a carefully designed exploration policy.
+As expected, when the safety constraint is less tight, the efficiency of \name{SEPEC} increases.
+The cost of satisfying the safety constraint is notably low in linear bandits, which is due to the generalization function.

 To investigate the robustness of the findings, we repeat the experiment under a wide range of parameters in Appendix \ref{sec:more_expt}.
-Besides, in Appendix \ref{sec:MNIST}, we conduct experiments using the MNIST dataset \cite{deng2012mnist} to study the performance on real data.
+In addition, to study the performance on real datasets, we conduct experiments using the MNIST dataset \cite{deng2012mnist} and present the results in Figure \ref{fig:real}, with more details given in Appendix \ref{sec:MNIST}.
 The findings are consistent.